Athyrium

 -

-Lady ferns are members of the Aspleniaceae family.
-The Greek derivation of the scientific name is athyros means doorless, which refers to the slowly opening hinged indusia.
+Athyrium or Lady ferns is a genus of about 200 fern species found mostly in moist forest and woodland settings in both temperate and tropical areas.
+The plants are members of the Aspleniaceae family.
+The Greek derivation of the scientific name is athyros means doorless, which refers to the slowly opening hinged indusia (a membrane on ferns that opens to release spores).
 The common name lady fern refers to the delicate lacy-cut fronds.

 The most commonly cultivated native species in North Carolina is the southern lady fern (Athyrium asplenoides).
 This fern is found in all 100 counties of NC with the exception of the barrier islands.
 Pinnule margins in this species vary from shallow to deeply toothed and often become double toothed toward the base of the pinnule.

-The foliage of lady ferns is unique as it adds a unique lacy-texture and appearance of softness to the garden
+The foliage of lady ferns adds a unique lacy-texture and appearance of softness to the garden

 The native range of this genus is cosmopolitan.
-These ferns prefer rich, moist well-drained soil but are relatively low-maintenance and tolerant of dry conditions.
 They may be used as specimens, groundcovers, accents or cover for wildlife.
 If planted near buildings, they will often do better on the north to east side.

 Quick ID Hints: